ansmonjol/reactPayments/README.md

-Run the project with './r.sh'
+Clone the project and init it with './r.sh'